rockero-cz/rockero-wiki/en/best-practices.md

 ## Duplicated code is preferred over the **wrong** abstraction.

-If you stumble, fixing a bad abstraction can cost you a lot of time.
+If you stumble, fixing a bad abstraction can cost you a lot of time because it can be used in many places and may have other things tied to it that will need to be rewritten.

 Better wait a while and make refactor when you are confident with the abstraction.